 Following the Public Inquiry held in February 2014, the Department for Transport (DfT) has published its decision to not grant the legal orders that the Council requires to proceed with the project because of safety concerns relating to a small junction connecting Hawthorn Road to the footbridge which spans the bypass.

-The Council will now look to address the issues outlined in the Inspector’s report and then resubmit its application for the legal orders.
+The Council will now look to address the issues outlined in the Inspector’s report and then resubmit its application for the legal orders, subject to the above planning applications being granted.
 Senior highways officers are in conversation with the Department for Transport to understand the best way forward to resolve the situation.

 Details of the press release with further information can be found in the Related Pages section below.